data-liberation-project/phmsa-hazmat-incident-reports/README.md

 In the [`data/fetched`](data/fetched/) directory, you can find CSVs containing the report information, with one month of data per CSV.
 Note that recent months' data may be incomplete (due to yet-unsubmitted reports), and will be regularly updated.

+You can clone or [download](https://sites.northwestern.edu/researchcomputing/resources/downloading-from-github/) the repository to get the full set of files.
+Alternatively, you can access them individually via URL: `https://raw.githubusercontent.com/data-liberation-project/phmsa-hazmat-incident-reports/main/data/fetched/YYYY-MM.csv`, swapping out `YYYY` for the year and `MM` for the two-digit month.

-(The files are split into months to stay within GitHub's file size limits.
+The files are split into months to stay within GitHub's file size limits.
 You can combine them with your preferred toolset.
-For example, using [`xsv`](https://github.com/BurntSushi/xsv#installation), you could run `xsv cat rows data/fetched/*.csv > combined.csv`.)
+For example, using [`xsv`](https://github.com/BurntSushi/xsv#installation), you could run `xsv cat rows data/fetched/*.csv > combined.csv`.

 ### Resources